pygame-community/pygame-ce/docs/reST/ref/surface.rst

       with per pixel alpha.

-      Unlike the :meth:`convert()` method, the pixel format for the new image will not be exactly the same as the display surface, but it will be optimized for fast alpha blitting to it.
+      Unlike the :meth:`convert()` method, the pixel format for the new surface will not be exactly the same as the display surface, but it will be optimized for fast alpha blitting to it.

       As with :meth:`convert()` the returned surface has the same class as